catalyst-cloud/catalystcloud-client/README.md

 This exposes the commands used to interact with Catalyst Cloud in the running Python environment.

-This is the recommended method of installing the package in a container image build, for example.
+Installing via `pip` is the recommended method for installing the package in a container image build, which can be used to, for example, create isolated command line environments or CI/CD pipelines using Catalyst Cloud.

 When installing using `pip` it is highly recommended to install the API client into a virtual environment.